Browse all current and upcoming events, exhibitions, performances, lectures, and educational workshops exploring creativity from all angles.

 What is being exhibited at KANEKO?

 View our current open exhibitions.
-Currently, four gallery spaces are open (lower level) and the number of people in each gallery space will be limited and clearly marked.
+All gallery spaces are open and the number of people in each gallery space will be limited.

 How is KANEKO changing its cleaning strategy to maintain safety?